jonjonsonjr/test-docs/README.md

 CCL can provide default lock screen controllers based on the combination of `NotificationCompat.MediaStyle` and `MediaSessionCompat`.
 This feature needs to be enabled soon after the initialization of `VideoCastManager` by using the flag `VideoCastManager.FEATURE_LOCKSCREEN`.

-When this feature is enabled, a Play/Pause button will be shown on the lock screen of Android devices running Jelly Bean or above.
+When this feature is enabled, a Play/Pause button will be shown on the lock screen of Android devices running Jelly Bean+.
 On KitKat+ devices, the layout of the lock screen controllers is different and uses full-screen album art, while on Jelly Bean it uses a small version of the album art.
-CCL also makes sure that on Lollipop and above, the appropriate Lock Screen controllers are added (based on `NotificationCompat.MediaStyle`).
+CCL also makes sure that on Lollipop+, the appropriate Lock Screen controllers are added (based on `NotificationCompat.MediaStyle`).

-When this feature is enabled, CCL provides the ability for users to control the system volume of the Cast device even if the application is in the background.
-On KitKat+ devices, it provides that capability even if the screen is off.
+CCL also provides the ability for users to control the system volume of the Cast device even if the application is in the background.
+On KitKat+ devices, this works even if the screen is off.

 ### Cast Player Screen